-In public transportation, we are regularly told about important delays, which is synonym of uncertainty on the duration of the ride.
+In public transportation, we are regularly informed about important delays, and this is synonymous withuncertainty on the duration of the ride.
 That uncertainty grows as the frequency and the amount of delays grow.
 An exceptional delay of an hour, will have less impact on the uncertainty than frequent delays of 15 minutes.

 Because of the uncertainties that are intrinsic to the estimation process, the realistic estimate must be presented in a probabilistic or possibilistic way as a possibility distribution.
 Practically speaking, most authors indicate that the representation of estimates as probability distributions or prediction interval enables to better understand those estimates.

 The uncertainty of an effort estimation for a software project may be expressed with a “confidence interval” (IvP).

 The boundary markers of that “confidence interval” represent a minimum and a maximum estimated effort corresponding to the anticipated confidence level.
 That confidence level is graded (1 – α) where α represents the probability that the IvP does not cover the actual effort.
 Indeed, the actual effort should be in the IvP in (1-α)% cases.
 Usually, the confidence degree may vary according to the project phase.
 The recommended confidence level for the planning phase must be higher or equal to 90%.